 Who I am

-I have been providing counselling and psychotherapy for ten years across a range of contexts in the private and public sector, and offer short- and long-term therapy in central London and north London.
-I am a member of the UK Council for Psychotherapy (UKCP) and British Psychological Society (BPS) and follow their codes of conduct, ethical principles and guidelines.
+I have been providing counselling and psychotherapy for ten years across a range of contexts in the private and public sector, and offer short- and long-term therapy in central and north London.
+I am a member of the UK Council for Psychotherapy (UKCP) and British Psychological Society (BPS) and follow their codes of conduct and ethical principles.

-I work with men and women with diverse socio-economic, sexual, gender, racial and cultural identities who come with a wide range of issues to do with personal change.
+I work with people with diverse socio-economic, sexual, gender, racial and cultural identities who come with a wide range of issues to do with personal change.
 These include:

 - low self-esteem / low self-confidence

 - lesbian, gay, bisexual and transgender (LGBT+) issues

 - existential and spiritual difficulties